Emancipation of a Minor in Nevada

 Emancipation is the process where a minor child under the age of 18 is legally declared an adult by a judge.
 A Nevada minor can petition the court to be emancipated if:

 - The minor is at least 16 years old;

 - The minor is married or living separate and apart from his or her parents; and

 - The minor is a resident of this county in Nevada.

-A judge must consider many things before allowing emancipation.
 The judge will want to know about the following things through your paperwork and also at your hearing: